zslwyuan/Light-HLS/README.md

 **C. General Instruction Level:**

 (C.1) Duplicated Instruction Removal: Duplicated instructions are those instructions with the same opcode and the same operands in the IR code.
 This kind of situations may usually occur after loop unrolling and GER lowering, since there could be the similar instructions in different iterations or the calculation of different addresses.
 Light-HLS will [remove those duplicated ones to reduce the cost for FPGA implementation](https://github.com/zslwyuan/Light-HLS/tree/master/Implementations/HI_HLSDuplicateInstRm).

+(C.2) Multiplication Optimization: A series of multiplication operations (reduction) can be transformed into a multiplier tree to reduce computation latency.
+Moreover, some multiplication with constant can be transformed into shift operation to reduce overhead.

+(C.3) Addition Optimization: A series of addition operations (reduction) can be transformed into a adder tree to reduce computation latency.

 **D. Memory Access Level:**